julien-arino/omni-course/SLIDES_MD/2022-10-OMNI-02-basic-math-epi.md

 ---

+# General setup

+- Consider a closed population
+- Assume individuals in the population can be in one of three states:
+  - **susceptible** (to the disease) if they are not currently harbouring the pathogen
+  - **infectious** (and *infected*) if they have contracted the disease and are actively spreading it
+  - **removed** (from being infectious) once they have actively stopped spreading the disease, whether it is through *recovery* or *death*

+$\implies$ there are three compartments and the aim of modelling is to describe evolution of numbers in each compartment

+---

+ # Types of compartments

+- $S(t)$ the number of susceptibles at time $t$
+- $I(t)$ the number of infectious/infected at time $t$
+- $R(t)$ the number removed at time $t$
+- $N(t)=S(t)+I(t)$ the total population

+---

 # The SIR model *without demography*

-- The time interval under consideration is sufficiently small that demography can be omitted (we say there is *no vital dynamics*)
+- Time interval under consideration sufficiently small that demography can be omitted (we say there is *no vital dynamics*)
-- Individuals in the population can be susceptible ($S$) or infected and infectious with the disease ($I$).
-Upon recovery or death, they are *removed* from the infectious compartment ($R$)
 - Incidence is mass action $\beta SI$
+- Incubation period is short or even non-existent
+- Infection has limited duration for each individual

+---

+# Model flow diagram

 ![width:600px center](https://raw.githubusercontent.com/julien-arino/omni-course-part1/main/FIGS/SIR_KMK_ODE_blackBG.png)

+- Flow diagrams represent the different courses individuals may follow before infection and while infected with the disease
+- They are extremely useful communication and working tools

 ---